 Look For Ways To Save On Fixed Expenses

 There will, of course, be some expenses you are unable or unwilling to eliminate.
-For these expenses, look for ways to save on costs.
+To plan ahead for future inflation, look for ways to save on costs today.

 Negotiate Any Outstanding Debt